olivierlacan/keep-a-changelog/README.md

 ### Why can’t people just use a `git log` diff?
 Because log diffs are full of noise — by nature.
-They could not make a suitable change log even in a hypothetical project run by perfect humans who never make typos, never forget to commit new files, never miss any part of a refactoring.
+They could not make a suitable changelog even in a hypothetical project run by perfect humans who never make typos, never forget to commit new files, never miss any part of a refactoring.
 The purpose of a commit is to document one atomic step in the process by which the code evolves from one state to another.
-The purpose of a change log is to document the noteworthy differences between these states.
+The purpose of a changelog is to document the noteworthy differences between these states.

-As is the difference between good comments and the code itself, so is the difference between a change log and the commit log: one describes the *why*, the other the how.
+As is the difference between good comments and the code itself, so is the difference between a changelog and the commit log: one describes the *why*, the other the how.

-### Can change logs be automatically parsed?
+### Can changelogs be automatically parsed?
 It’s difficult, because people follow wildly different formats and file names.

-[Vandamme][vandamme] is a Ruby gem created by the [Gemnasium][gemnasium] team and which parses many (but not all) open source project change logs.
+[Vandamme][vandamme] is a Ruby gem created by the [Gemnasium][gemnasium] team and which parses many (but not all) open source project changelogs.

-### Why do you alternate between spelling it "CHANGELOG" and "change log"?
+### Why do you alternate between spelling it "CHANGELOG" and "changelog"?
 "CHANGELOG" is the name of the file itself.
 It's a bit shouty but it's a historical convention followed by many open source projects.
 Other examples of similar files include [`README`](README.md), [`LICENSE`](LICENSE),